Stockholm Royal Seaport

 Stockholm Royal Seaport is a sustainability-profiled area designated by the Stockholm City Council with the task of testing and developing new solutions and processes for a more sustainable future.

 Stockholm Royal Seaport, one of Europe's largest urban development areas, aims to build 12,000 new homes and 35,000 workplaces.
 The area is being transformed into a sustainable urban district with schools, preschools, parks.
-The goal is to become fossil fuel-free by 2030, contributing to Stockholm's ambition to be fossil-free and climate-positive by 2040.
+The goal is to become fossil fuel-free by 2030, contributing to Stockholm's ambition to be fossil-free by 2040 and climate-positive by 2030.

 Facts